A Pseudo-Two-Dimensional (P2D) Model for FeS2 Conversion Cathode Batteries: Results and Discussion

 At slow discharge rates (\cref{fig:crates:C20losses}), the intercalation regime occurs nearly exclusively until \SI{150}{mAh/g} (\cref{fig:crates:C20extents}) of capacity is used, and solid-state diffusion of lithium within the particles is the only polarization mechanism that is significant.
 However, when the conversion reaction begins, two loss mechanisms become important.
 Initially, the reaction is kinetically limited, with a polarization loss of \SI{\sim 0.6}{V} that remains relatively constant throughout the conversion regime.
 Very quickly after the beginning of the conversion regime, however, the particle shells, which have a very low electrical conductivity, quickly grow, leading to electrical transport losses from the inner reaction surface to the outer shell surface.
 This loss mechanism is unique to conversion cathodes (compared to pure intercalation materials) and grows exponentially as the conversion reaction proceeds, accounting for nearly all of the overall voltage drop late in the discharge and overall loss of usable capacity within the specified voltage window.
 Note that the solid-phase electrical losses through the electrode are insignificant compared to the other polarization mechanisms.
 This domination of shell electrical conductivity losses validates our assumption of this phenomena discussed earlier (\cref{methods-polydispersity}).

 At faster discharge rates (\cref{fig:crates:C10losses,fig:crates:C5losses}, the leading loss mechanisms are the same, but additional, non-negligible losses associated with ionic transport polarization arise.
 The additional losses explain some of the observed capacity loss at faster discharge rates, namely that the reaction occurs in a diffuse front that begins near the separator and slowly spreads and moves towards the collector which can also be seen in \cref{fig:C5:contour}.
+The significance of the shell electric polarization loss for all sampled C-rates also helps to exemplify the need for the adapted P2D model which accounts for an additional transport resistance across the shell.
+Had the standard P2D model been used for this material, the shell electric loss would not be accounted for, and one would obtain significantly worse predictions for a constant OCV in the conversion regime.
+The standard P2D model would predict much higher capacities as it would not account for the main loss mechanism in the conversion regime.

 In addition to other loss mechanisms becoming relevant at faster discharge rates, the intercalation and conversion reaction also become more significantly mixed at faster discharge rates.
 Although the mixed reaction regime can be seen in the loss mechanisms, it may be seen more clearly in the extents of reactions shown in \cref{fig:crates:C5extents,fig:crates:C10extents,fig:crates:C20extents} as a function of capacity.
 At slow discharge rates, the reactions are distinct with the intercalation reaction going to almost full completion before the conversion reaction begins.
 However, at faster discharge rates, the reactions are happening simultaneously which results in neither going to full completion.